The theme for 2018 is “Water, ecosystems and human development”.

 - The #ActOnSDG6 campaign – where we call for decision makers to ensure that water management actions are integrated across sectors, and that investments in water are both increased and sustainable.

 - Youth for Water & Climate: Become a supporter – the website will be showcased and visitors encouraged to sign up as supporters.
+On Wednesday 29 August, there is also a whole day decidated to youth in a separate booth in the Norra Latin (NL) building.
+Detailed programme here.

 Sessions with GWP